MichaelCurrin/dev-cheatsheets/cheatsheets/html/seo/meta_tags.md

 <meta name="keywords" content="HTML, CSS, JavaScript">
 ```

-Note that Google **ignores** this tag and only uses content. [source](https://webmasters.googleblog.com/2009/09/google-does-not-use-keywords-meta-tag.html).
+Note that Google **ignores** this tag and only uses content.

+Source: [Google does not use the keywords meta tag in web ranking](https://webmasters.googleblog.com/2009/09/google-does-not-use-keywords-meta-tag.html) post on Googleblog site.

 Google does also give more weighting to bold and italics words.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjczMDk1MTddfQ==
+eyJoaXN0b3J5IjpbLTQ3NzE5NTUxMV19
 -->